Frequently Asked Questions

 Below are some of the most frequently asked questions we receive about traffic tickets.
-Every case is different and the answers below are for general information and does not replace the advice of an attorney.
+Every case is different, and the answers below are for general information and do not replace the advice of an attorney.
 If you have questions about your personal situation and need legal advice, we encourage you to contact us for a free consultation.

 As you can see, the hidden charges for a traffic ticket can be substantial.
 We have a very good record of keeping citations off of our client's driving record.

 There are three important reasons to hire us for your traffic tickets: to protect your driving record, convenience and because we are cost-effective.

 Protecting your driving record.
 Hiring a traffic ticket attorney is the best way to protect your driving record (other than avoiding a traffic ticket in the first place).
 Our traffic ticket attorneys are experienced in Texas traffic laws and will look for a way to get your traffic ticket dismissed or kept off of your record.
 Traffic tickets on your driving record can result in an increase in insurance premiums and a suspension of your driving privileges.
 We have a very good success rate of keeping traffic tickets off of our client’s driving records.

 Convenience.
 Hiring us is a convenient way to dispose of your traffic tickets.
 Some courts, such as Fort Worth and Arlington Municipal Courts, have very long lines to pay for your ticket.
 If you want to fight your ticket you may have to make several trips to the courthouse.
 When you consider the cost of parking and missing work on several occasions, taking care of a traffic violation yourself can take quite a toll.
 You can avoid the lines and aggravation by hiring us.
 While we enjoy meeting our clients, a majority of our traffic ticket clients never come to our office and are handled completely through email or regular mail.